OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/api/use-case-get-all-project-pairs.md

 # Input

 - Instance details
-  - Instance details like OpsHub Integration Manager instance url, username and password are to be given in **instanceDetails.properties** file available within script.
+  - Instance details like <code class="expression">space.vars.SITENAME</code> instance url, username and password are to be given in **instanceDetails.properties** file available within script.
 - End Point details (To be given at the time of script execution)
   - End Point 1 Id
   - End Point 2 Id